 The children are amazing and so happy to play and be silly (something I had no problem with!).
 The teachers have also been fantastic and, despite the language barrier, made me feel welcome with their warm smiles and patience; they even managed to teach me some Laos!

+It gave me such a thrill to walk up to the gate of the school each morning and be greeted by the cry of "Sabaidee" and lots of happy faces coming to meet me!
+The children would walk me up to the building of the school, sometimes 2-3 in each hand and a couple dangling off each hip or leg--it was great to feel so welcome!
 I managed to teach them how to count from 1-20 and recite their ABCs, which, by the Tuesday of the second week, I heard a couple of the kiddies singing as they played outside (apart from a couple of mis-pronunciations--they got it!).
 It was brilliant!
 I also taught them a couple of English songs, such as "Head, Shoulders, Knees and Toes" and "The Hockey Cockey."
 They loved these songs and got very excited when they knew I was about to sing them!

 All in all, it was an amazing experience being part of their lives, even if it was just for two weeks.
 It's something I know will stay in my heart forever.
 I am so grateful to have been given the opportunity by Shawn and Thanou at Jai Dee Children's Fund to have this once-in-a-lifetime experience.